syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/searching.md

 * Use `Ctrl + G` key to open the Go To dialog.
 * Use [`goTo()`](../api/spreadsheet/#goto) method to perform Go To operation.

+In the following sample, searching can be done by following ways:

+* Select the Home tab in the Ribbon toolbar, and then select the Search icon.
+* Enter any value in the search textbox.
+* Select the next (or) previous button to find the entered value in the spreadsheet.
+* You can have more options to find values by selecting the more options in the search toolbar.

 {% tab template="spreadsheet/searching", sourceFiles="app/**/*.ts", isDefaultActive=true, iframeHeight="450px" %}

 ```javascript